ctrl-alt-del/devenv/README.md

 Zsh stands for Z shell is a Unix base interactive login shell.
 You can learn more about it on its [Wiki](http://en.wikipedia.org/wiki/Zsh) page.

 ## Oh-My-Zsh
 Oh-My-Zsh is an framework for managing your ZSH configuration.
-You can learn more about it on its [homepage](http://ohmyz.sh/) as well as its [git repository](https://github.com/robbyrussell/oh-my-zsh)
+You can learn more about it on its [homepage](http://ohmyz.sh/), or on its [git repository](https://github.com/robbyrussell/oh-my-zsh)

 ## Homebrew
+Homebrew is a package manager for Mac.
+You can learn more about it on its [homepage](http://brew.sh/)

 ## Sublime
+Sublime is a very useful and convenient text editor.
+You can learn more about it on its [homepage](http://www.sublimetext.com/)

 ## Git
 ## Gitk
 ## SmartGit